asg017/TritonFind/README.md

 This is how the source code flows:
 TODO Add diagrams fo how modules interact with each other
-1. Facebook makes a POST request to the TritonFind webhook. (index.js)
+1. Facebook makes a POST request to the TritonFind webhook. (`index.js`)
-2. TritonFind grabs the user's data from the MySQL database. (modules/reply.js - > modules/sql.js)
+2. TritonFind grabs the user's data from the MySQL database. (`modules/reply.js` - > `modules/sql.js`)
-3. Based on the message context or the user's state, TritonFind will compile an array of messages to send. (modules/\* and modules/handlers/*)
+3. Based on the message context or the user's state, TritonFind will compile an array of messages to send. (`modules`/\* and `modules/handlers/`*)
 4. TritonFind sends all those messages.

+###Barcode Scanning

+TritonFind scans all pictures sent with the [zxing service](zxing.org).
+TritonFind uses the request/cheerio npm packages to get and parse the barcode data.
+Feel free to use `modules/barcode.js` for your projects.
+Please be nice and don't spam the service, keep limits in mind.

 ##MySQL Layout